mmaxs/uvcc/doc/src/Introduction.md

 You will get Windows native binaries that are built against the libuv Windows release saved in /libuv-x64-v1.8.0.build8 subdirectory.
-If you don't have libuv installed in your Windows system root folder don't forget copy libuv.dll from the saved libuv release subdirectory and put it along with the built executable files.
+If you don't have libuv installed in your Windows system root folder don't forget to copy libuv.dll from the saved libuv release subdirectory and put it along with the built executable files.

 All build results will be placed in /build/example subdirectory from the uvcc root directory.